Commercial Sublease Agreement (England & Wales)

 What to Include in Your Commercial Sublease Agreement (England & Wales)

-A well-drafted Commercial Sublease Agreement for England and Wales must address the following key elements to protect the Sublandlord's position and ensure the Subtenant understands the scope and limits of its rights.
+A well-drafted Commercial Sublease Agreement for England and Wales must address the following key elements to protect the Sublandlord's position and confirm the Subtenant understands the scope and limits of its rights.

 Parties and Consent: The sublease must clearly identify all three parties — the Head Landlord (whose consent is recorded), the Sublandlord, and the Subtenant.
 For companies, full registered names and Companies House numbers must be stated.
 The Head Landlord's consent should be executed as part of the sublease document or by a separate licence to underlet.